NeneWang/paper-merchant/README.md

 firebase deploy
 ```

-If you are using the old windwos:
+If you are using the old windwos run the following.:

 > Open an admin console. | cd to it

 ```
 nvm use 16.16.0
 flutter build web
+firebase deploy
 nvm use  20.11.0

 ```